 The Wildscreen Panda Awards honour the very best in natural world storytelling craft.

-The Panda Awards have sat at the heart of the Wildscreen Festival since they were first presented at the first Festival back in 1982 and they remain the highest honour in the international wildlife film and TV.
-In 2018, the inaugural Photo Story Panda Award was introduced to recognise the craft of photography alongside that of film and cement the craft within the DNA of the Wildscreen Festival.
+The Panda Awards have sat at the heart of the Wildscreen Festival since they were presented at the first Festival back in 1982 and they remain the highest honour in the international wildlife film and TV industry.

 *Submitting a series*: the only category which can accept an entire series is the Series Award.
 However, individual episodes can be entered into any category.

-Each nominated Production will receive one ticket to the Wildscreen Panda Awards Ceremony.
-A certificate of nomination will be sent to the authorised representative of each nominated Production.
+A certificate of nomination and laurel will be sent to the authorised representative of each nominated Production and Photo Story.

-The authorised representative of each Entrant with an award-winning Production will receive a Panda Award trophy and winner’s certificate.
+The authorised representative of each Entrant with an award-winning Production and Photo Story will receive a Panda Award trophy, laurel and winner’s certificate.

 Replica trophies and certificates will be available to order for an additional fee after the Awards Ceremony.